Coming 2016: Glen Cairn Hall

 - The windows will utilize high performing insulated glazing, which vastly exceed the code required minimums for glazing performance and provide ample light and views without the energy loss usually associated with larger windows.

-- The rear of the parking garage roof is designed to be a green roof that creates an outdoor space for students and College events while also reducing the flow of rainwater and mitigating the urban heat island effect.
+- The rear of the parking garage roof is designed to be a green roof that creates an outdoor space for students and University events while also reducing the flow of rainwater and mitigating the urban heat island effect.

 includes a testing center, meeting and conference space, a two-story student lounge featuring the reconstructed iconic entrance to the former Glen Cairn Arms and gallery space to display inventions, artifacts and memorabilia from Thomas Alva Edison donated to the Thomas Edison State University Foundation by John and Eileen Martinson.

 W. Cary Edwards School of Nursing, including the nursing simulation laboratories, lecture halls and classrooms.